ethan0905/H/README.md

 # H World - A human-verified social network designed to safeguard humans in the Intelligence Age.

 A modern, decentralized social media platform built for World App using minikit-js.
-This application features World ID verification, wallet authentication, and real-time social interactions in a mobile-first interface.
+This mobile-first application features World ID verification, wallet authentication, and real-time social interactions optimized for mobile devices with a responsive desktop experience.

 ## Features